eminorhan/mae_st/README.md

-## Masked Autoencoders As Spatiotemporal Learners: A PyTorch Implementation
+## Masked Autoencoders As Spatiotemporal Learners

 This is my personal copy of Facebook's [Spatiotemporal Masked Autoencoders](https://github.com/facebookresearch/mae_st) repository customized for my own purposes.
 The code here can be used for doing video-based SSL.